NCERT Solutions for Class 11 Chemistry Chapter 7 - Redox Reactions

 $MnO_{4}^{-}\rightarrow MnO_{2}$ (+7 to +4)

-Add 3 electron on LHS side and after that to balance charge add OH ions.
-And to balance O atom add water molecule on whichever side it needed
+Add 3 electrons on the LHS side, and after that, to balance charge, add OH ions.
+And to balance O atom add a water molecule on whichever side it needs

 $MnO_{4}^{-}+2H_{2}O+3e^{-}\rightarrow MnO_{2} +4OH^{-}$